 Curated by Christopher Herron

-Kirkland Museum celebrated the March 2020 Month of Printmaking (Mo’Print)—and now extended the celebration through the end of 2020—by highlighting and explaining some of the processes and techniques used to create fine art prints, illustrated with examples by some of the great printmaking artists in Colorado history.
+Kirkland Museum celebrated the March 2020 Month of Printmaking (Mo’Print)—and then extended the celebration through the end of 2020—by highlighting and explaining some of the processes and techniques used to create fine art prints, illustrated with examples by some of the great printmaking artists in Colorado history.
 The selected prints are all from the Museum’s permanent collection.

 Deputy Curator Christopher Herron selected a group of prints by Colorado & regional artists that illustrate the wide variety of images possible in the art of printmaking.
 Original printing blocks and plates, study drawings and printing equipment are also on display.
 Not every printing process is included in this exhibition, and there are many variations of the four that we’re highlighting.
 Each of the four types of printmaking included are explained in detail below, followed by a slideshow of images from that section of the exhibition.

 As part of the Kirkland’s mission of showcasing Colorado and regional art, Kirkland Museum Founding Director & Curator Hugh Grant continues to build on a collection of over 1000 prints spanning two centuries of work in a variety of media created by the state’s visiting and resident artists.